Actipro/WPF-Controls/Documentation/topics/syntaxeditor/getting-started.md

 This documentation file contains a lot of information about working with SyntaxEditor and the text/parsing framework.
 Whenever you have specific questions about a feature, please read through its documentation topic to search for answers.

 The documentation is organized such that the text/parsing framework is described first.
-This framework is the core of the product and the user interface is built around it.
-Thus the user interface is described after the text/parsing framework.
+This framework is the core of the product, and the user interface is built around it.
+Thus, the user interface is described after the text/parsing framework.
 A [language creation guide](language-creation/index.md) is included to help [walk you through](language-creation/walkthrough.md) the process of creating your own syntax languages.

 > [!NOTE]
 > If you have read through the documentation topics and samples and have found that some information is not clear enough, please e-mail us.
-We want to continue to improve the documentation and samples over time to thoroughly cover all functionality found in this enormous product, and we certainly appreciate your feedback.
+We want to continue to improve the documentation and samples over time to thoroughly cover all the functionality found in this enormous product, and we certainly appreciate your feedback.

 ## Examine the Sample QuickStarts